irfanhakim-as/linux-wiki/topics/plank.md

 # Plank

+> [!WARNING]
+> Plank is not supported on desktops running Wayland such as KDE Plasma 6.

+> [!NOTE]
+> Certain parts of this guide assumes that you are using the KDE Plasma desktop environment.

 ## Description

 Plank is meant to be the simplest dock on the planet.
 The goal is to provide just what a dock needs and absolutely nothing more.

-> [!NOTE]
-> Certain parts of this guide assumes that you are using the KDE Plasma desktop environment.

 ## Directory